nelsfichera/holbertonschool-web_front_end/0x0C-Javascript_advanced/README.md

 Clicking the Scream mode button should change the web page to look something like this:
 <img src="./images/scream_mode.png">

-## 6. Private methods with closure
+## 6. Private methods with closure file: 6-hogwarts.js
 ### Write a module named studentHogwarts

 It contains two variables privateScore set to 0, and name set to null